webonyx/graphql-php/UPGRADE.md

 $schema->assertValid();
 ```
 See https://github.com/webonyx/graphql-php/issues/148

+### Non-breaking: usage on async platforms
+When using the library on async platforms use separate method `GraphQL::promiseToExecute()`.
+It requires promise adapter in it's first argument and always returns a `Promise`.

+Old methods `GraphQL::execute` and `GraphQL::executeAndReturnResult` still work in backwards-compatible manner,
+but they are deprecated and will be removed eventually.

 ## Upgrade v0.7.x > v0.8.x
 All of those changes apply to those who extends various parts of this library.